WilfridSKendall/LaTeX-writing/WSKtracking/README.txt

 Released under the MIT License.
 ----------------------------------------------------------------

-This package loads useful mathematics packages, provides a number of useful environments, and defines a number of significant macros.
+This package loads useful packages to aid composition and revision, provides a number of useful environments, and defines a number of significant macros.